Subsidy Application Opens: Oct 5, 2018

-The FY 2019 network subsidy application period will open the first week of October 2018.
-Email invitations will be sent to the district technology coordinator and superintendent for districts.
-Districts applying for subsidy are required to complete the FY 2019 Building Data Survey.
+The subsidy application period is Oct.
+5, 2018 through Nov.
+8, 2018.
+Email invitations will be sent to the district technology coordinators.
+Districts and schools applying for subsidy are required to complete the Building Technology Data Collection.

 |Eligibility||Nonpublic, Submission||Q: Will a consultant be able to fill out the form for the school, like we do for E-Rate forms?